-If the College decides that involuntary withdrawal of a student is necessary, the student may appeal in writing to the Chief Student Services Officer.
+If after a mandated assessment, or the student's refusal to submit to an assessment either by College personnel or an independent medical examiner, the College decides that involuntary withdrawal of a student is necessary, the student may appeal in writing to the Chief Student Services Officer.
 Such an appeal must be filed within three days of the notification that the student is being involuntarily withdrawn.
 Within three days of the receipt by the Chief Student Services Officer of a notice of appeal from a student, both the Director of Advising and Career Services and the student will submit written reports to the Chief Student Services Officer for her or his review.
-The Chief Student Services Officer will rule as soon as possible, but no later than one week after the receipt of the written reports from the Director and the student.
+The Chief Student Services Officer will rule as soon as possible, typically within one week after the receipt of the written reports from the Director and the student.
 The decision of the Chief Student Services Officer will be final.